0-gb/image-batch-PCA/README.md

 The images obtained from the methods `get_reconstructed_data` and `reconstruct_image` are sorted in such a way that matplotlib can show them without needing to reorder any colour channels.
-The repo contains a zip file a batch sample batch of images that was taken from the COCO competition of 2014.
+The repo contains a zip file a batch sample batch of images that was obtained by taking some images from the COCO competition of 2014 and cropping them to 640 x 480.